 Viral hepatitis is estimated to be responsible for 1.45 million deaths annually from liver failure and cancer.
-The majority of these deaths are now entirely preventable through (HBV) vaccinations and a new breakthrough class of cures for Hepatitis C (HCV).
+The majority of these deaths are now entirely preventable through hepatitis B (HBV) vaccinations and a new breakthrough class of cures for hepatitis C (HCV).

 Pharos is using its expertise to assist ministries of finance and health in planning how to invest in hepatitis prevention and treatment.
-Pharos is providing technical assistance to country governments in cost estimation, assessment of financing strategies and options, and development of strong cases for investment in HBV and HCV treatment based on impact and benefit-cost analysis.
-By generating detailed estimates of the costs of HBV and HBC prevention and treatment, countries will know how much funding they will need to mobilize to fight chronic hepatitis.
-Furthermore, Pharos will help advise national ministries of health on the best financing options available to them.
+Pharos is providing technical assistance to country governments to estimate costs, develop strategies and national action plans, analyse the trade-offs among different options for scale-up, and develop strong investment cases for investment in HBV and HCV treatment based on impact and benefit-cost analysis.
+By generating detailed estimates of the costs of HBV and HBV prevention and treatment, countries will know how much funding they will need to mobilize to fight chronic hepatitis and why it is worth it in terms of the lives saved and health costs averted.
 Robust investment cases that consider the full range of health, financial, and economic benefits from HBV and HCV elimination will strengthen the health sector’s ability to negotiate increased financial support from national treasuries and other domestic and external funders.

-Team Members Involved: Robert Hecht, Miloud Kaddar, Stephen Resch, Teresa Guthrie, and Lindsey Hiebert.
+Team Members Involved: Robert Hecht, Miloud Kaddar, Stephen Resch, Teresa Guthrie, Tim Hallett, Carl Schutte, Diana Gonzalez, and Lindsey Hiebert.